SuperMalinge/MasterMindGPT/README.md

 - processing-> add tasks and subtasks for the teams to a Board > priorizing on what needs to be done first Any ```[Task][Level:1][Plan][Prio:1][not solved]``` remaining? assign tasks! and make them [Task][Level:2]

+## The Orchestra: Level 2 Team

-Second Team-Level 2 Orchestra -: Checks on all tasks.
+Next, our orchestra - the Level 2 Team - checks on all tasks.
 Do we have the resources to solve the tasks?
+Does the AI understand what needs to be done?
+Is anything missing?
+All teams are assigned to the tasks, and the taskboard is updated accordingly.
 Get all ```[Task][Level:2]```
 Does the AI understand on what needs to be done?
 Is anything missing?